bftj/bftj.github.io/guides/mbed-org.md

 You have now successfully made an account on mbed.org, and have associated your development board hardware model with your account.
 This means that you are ready to start developing!

-Now you can check out the guide for [writing your first program](guides/first-program.html).
+Now you can check out the guide for [using the mbed compiler](guides/mbed-import.html).